 The door of the tanneries is a Gothic-plateresque facade made by Francisco de Colonia between 1516 and 1530.
 It emphasize in high relief the martyrdom of San Juan Bautista and San Juan Evangelista in the upper section.
 In the tympanum, flanked by images of San Pedro and San Pablo, the Bishop Don Juan Rodriguez of Fonseca is prostrate before the image of the Virgin, accompanied by angel musicians.
 The set is complemented by the shield of the mentioned Bishop patrons, the arches and main arch, which together with arrange the Apostles under canopies.

 Its three naves, transept and ambulatory are surprising for their magnificence and granduer, as well as their rich decoration.
 The central nave rises on the side in robust and slender columns.
 Next to the entrance are articulated figures of the Flycatcher and its companion the Martinillo which form part of a clock and are a few characteristic elements of the temple.
 The Flycatcher is a doll made in the 16th century and is characterized by its grotesque appearance, opening and closing its mouth to give the chimes of the hours.
 The “Martinillo,” located on an enclosed balcony, gives the quarter and half hour chimes.

-In the center of the transept, beneath the bright starry dome of Arabic influence and plateresque decoration, are two of the most popular historical attractions of the temple: the tombs of the celebrated medieval knight Rodrigo Díaz de Vivar, el Cid Campeador, and his spouse Jimena.
+In the center of the transept, beneath the bright starry dome of Arabic influence and plateresque decoration, are two of the most popular historical attractions of the temple: the tombs of the celebrated medieval knight Rodrigo Díaz de Vivar, el Cid Campeador, and his wife Jimena.